thelfer/tfel/docs/mtest/ptest/RadialLoading.md

-The `RadialLoading` keyword let the user choose the king of loading to be applied to the pipe in radial direction.
+The `RadialLoading` keyword let the user choose the kind of loading to be applied to the pipe in radial direction.

 This keyword is followed by a string.
 The following values are